for-wintercms/wn-bloghub-plugin/DOCS.md

 Returns a collection of random blog posts, excluding the current post model.
 You can change the number of posts with the first parameter and you can exclude one or more posts by passing their IDs as second parameter.

 ## Extended User Model
-The **BlogHub** OctoberCMS plugin extends the backend user class model with the following additional properties and methods.
+The **BlogHub** WinterCMS plugin extends the backend user class model with the following additional properties and methods.
 You can receive the author of the current post model using either `post.user` or the bloghub alias `post.bloghub.author`.

 ### `post.user.bloghub.url`
 Returns the full author archive URL of the current user, as long as the author page is set using the `[bloghubBase]` component, as described above.

 ### `post.user.bloghub.slug`
-Returns the plain author URL slug of the current user, which is either the `ratmd_bloghub_author_slug` column or the `login` name if the first is not set.
+Returns the plain author URL slug of the current user, which is either the `forwn_bloghub_author_slug` column or the `login` name if the first is not set.

 ### `post.user.bloghub.display`
 Returns the display name of the current user.
-The display name is either the `ratmd_bloghub_display_name` column, the `first_name last_name` columns or the titlized login name.
+The display name is either the `forwn_bloghub_display_name` column, the `first_name last_name` columns or the titlized login name.

 ### `post.user.bloghub.about`
-Returns the `ratmd_bloghub_about_me` column of the current user.
+Returns the `forwn_bloghub_about_me` column of the current user.

 ### `post.user.bloghub.count`
 Returns the number of published posts of the current user.